 Everything is perception.
-I did not want to live in Texas; I saw Texas as a red-neck state, a cowboy state, a great meat-eating state, a gun-loving state, a backward state.
+I did not want to live in Texas; I saw Texas as a red-neck state, a cowboy state, a great meat-eating state, a gun-loving state, unsophisticated.
 But circumstances have brought me to live in Texas, and now I see Texas quite differently.
+It is not at all as I had thought.
+There are always invisible qualites that lie hidden from statistics and generalizations.
 Next year I will have changed my perception again, and the year after that too, and so on, until at last I come closer to the truth.
 The great ones, who have evolved, spiritualized themselves, see clearly, see the truth of things.
-Until I have perfectly evolved myself my version of the truth will always be limited, be greatly prejudiced.
+Until I have perfectly evolved myself my version of the truth will always be limited, be greatly prejudiced, and subject therefore to constant change.
 However, what I can do is to accept this situation, to realize how the process of my evolution works – evolving my perception of things.
 I too will then be on my way to spiritualizing myself.
 Spiritualization exists only in the working on oneself – in going within, introspection.
 Spiritualization is an interior process.
 Evolvement, spiritualization is founded upon knowing the Truth – which is correct perception.

 How can we practice desirelessness – one of the key injunctions on any serious spiritual path – when, for example, we are job-hunting?
 We need that job and the payment it will give!
 We desire with all our being to have that job!